ohata-toast/EasyMaker/en/console-guide.md

 - **API Statistics**: You can check the API statistics information of the endpoint stage in the **API Statistics** tab of the details screen that appears when you select the endpoint stage.
     - The **API Statistics** tab is disabled while the endpoint stage is being created.

-> [Caution] Precautions when changing settings for API Gateway created by AI EasyMaker:
+!!! danger "Caution"
-> When creating an endpoint or an endpoint stage, AI EasyMaker creates API Gateway services and stages for the endpoint.
+    When creating an endpoint or an endpoint stage, AI EasyMaker creates API Gateway services and stages for the endpoint.
-> Please note the following precautions when changing API Gateway services and stages created by AI EasyMaker directly from API Gateway service console.
+    Please note the following precautions when changing API Gateway services and stages created by AI EasyMaker directly from API Gateway service console.

->
-> 1. Avoid deleting API Gateway services and stages created by AI EasyMaker.
+    1. Avoid deleting API Gateway services and stages created by AI EasyMaker.
 Deletion may prevent the endpoint from displaying API Gateway information correctly, and changes made to endpoint may not be applied to API Gateway.
-> 2. Avoid changing or deleting resources in API Gateway resource path that was entered when creating endpoints.
+    2. Avoid changing or deleting resources in API Gateway resource path that was entered when creating endpoints.
 Deletion may cause the endpoint's inference API call to fail
-> 3. Avoid adding resources in API Gateway resource path that was entered when creating endpoints.
+    3. Avoid adding resources in API Gateway resource path that was entered when creating endpoints.
 The added resources may be deleted when adding or changing endpoint stages.
-> 4. In the stage settings of API Gateway, do not disable **Backend Endpoint Url Redifinition** or change the URL set in API Gateway resource path.
+    4. In the stage settings of API Gateway, do not disable **Backend Endpoint Url Redifinition** or change the URL set in API Gateway resource path.
 If you change the url, endpoint's inference API call might fail.
-> Other than above precautions, other settings are available with features provided by API Gateway as necessary.
+        Other than above precautions, other settings are available with features provided by API Gateway as necessary.
-> For more information about how to use API Gateway, refer to [API Gateway Console Guide](https://docs.nhncloud.com/en/Application%20Service/API%20Gateway/en/console-guide/).
+        For more information about how to use API Gateway, refer to [API Gateway Console Guide](https://docs.nhncloud.com/en/Application%20Service/API%20Gateway/en/console-guide/).

-> [Note] Recovery method when the stage's API Gateway is in 'Deployment Failed' status:
+!!! tip "Note"
-> If stage settings of AI EasyMaker endpoint are not deployed to the API Gateway stage due to a temporary issue, deployment status is displayed as failed.
+    If stage settings of AI EasyMaker endpoint are not deployed to the API Gateway stage due to a temporary issue, deployment status is displayed as failed.
-> In this case, you can deploy API Gateway stage manually by clicking Select Stage from the Stage list > View API Gateway Settings > 'Deploy Stage' in the bottom detail screen.
+    In this case, you can deploy API Gateway stage manually by clicking Select Stage from the Stage list > View API Gateway Settings > 'Deploy Stage' in the bottom detail screen.
-> If this guide couldn’t recover the deployment status, please contact the Customer Center.
+    If this guide couldn’t recover the deployment status, please contact the Customer Center.

 <a id="endpoint.stage.resource.create"></a>